Tech-Workers-Coalition-Italia/mobilizon-reshare/README.md

 ## Scheduling and temporal logic

-The tool is designed to work in combination with a scheduler that executes it at regular intervals.
-Mobilizon_bots allows fine-grained control over the logic to decide when to publish an event, with the minimization of human effort as its first priority.
+The tool is designed to work in combination with a scheduler that executes it at regular intervals. mobilizon_reshare allows fine-grained control over the logic to decide when to publish an event, with the minimization of human effort as its first priority.

 ## Configuration